If you're comparing ZoomInfo vs. Cognism, Apollo, Lusha, LinkedIn Sales Navigator, or Clay, you're likely evaluating:

 How Does ZoomInfo Get Its Data?

-ZoomInfo uses a multi-source and continuously validated data collection approach that includes:
+ZoomInfo uses a multi-source, continuously validated data collection model designed to ensure breadth, depth, and accuracy.

 Publicly available web data